 Brands that create compelling content are no longer the exception but rather the new rule.
 With so many companies trying to attract audiences with their content, making innovative content marketing even more important is becoming difficult to stand out.

 Packaging your data into unique content marketing formats can help you rise above the noise.
-Fractl is an industry-leading content marketing agency, and we’ve seen firsthand how the way you write, design, and develop your content can give you a competitive edge by engaging audiences bored by the same old content while also enticing publishers looking for novel ways of presenting information.
+Fractl is an industry-leading content marketing agency.
+We’ve seen firsthand how the way you write, design, and develop your content can give marketers a competitive edge by engaging audiences bored by the same old content while also enticing publishers looking for novel ways of presenting the information.

-If you’re looking to differentiate your content, stand out among the competition, and attract more attention, here are some innovative content formats to consider adding to your content production process.
+If you’re looking to differentiate your content, stand out among the competition, boost engagement, SEO, and brand awareness, here are some innovative content formats to consider adding to your content production process.
 Here are 24 different types of content formats that are sure to get you earned media coverage.

 One of the best ways to create compelling, innovative content is to base it on new data.
-Data journalism takes an investigative approach by combing through data to find an interesting story or reposition an old story in a new way.
-Using data for content marketing attracts the attention of publishers who are often interested in sharing original research and new insights with their audiences.
+Data journalism takes an investigative approach by combing through data to find an exciting story or reposition an old account in a new way.
+Using data for content marketing attracts writers, bloggers, and publishers who are often interested in sharing original research and new insights with their audiences.

 Example of data journalism: Comparing Fast Food Nutrition

-For this campaign, we sifted through the nutrition numbers of 10 popular fast food chains and calculated how many fast food restaurants were located in each of the 50 states and U.S. cities with populations of at least 50,000.
-The image above shows how the information was distilled into a simple graph that was easy to understand and contained clear takeaways.
+For this campaign, we sifted through the nutrition numbers of 10 popular fast-food chains and calculated how many fast-food restaurants were located in each of the 50 states and U.S. cities with populations of at least 50,000.
+The image above shows how we distilled the information into a simple graph that was easy to understand and contained clear takeaways.
 Over 125 publishers, including USA Today and Yahoo, were eager to feature the exclusive data.

 Using technology that averages dozens, hundreds, or thousands of facial images is a great way to show audiences what the “average X” looks like.
-This can be done for anything you want, including certain professions, various demographics, and celebrities.
+You can do this for anything you want, including certain professions, various demographics, and celebrities.
 The result is new images that didn’t exist prior – which publishers could clamor to cover.

 Example of a face-averaging image: The Average Face of a Mass Shooter